leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

  3. Because a single tactic can prove many different theorems, Lean can use tactics behind the scenes to free users from writing proofs by hand.
 For instance, an array lookup requires a proof that the index is in bounds, and a tactic can typically construct that proof without the user needing to worry about it.

 Behind the scenes, indexing notation uses a tactic to prove that the user's lookup operation is safe.
-This tactic is `simp`, configured to take certain arithmetic identities into account.
+This tactic takes many facts about arithemtic into account, combining them with any locally-known facts to attempt to prove that the index is in bounds.

 ## Connectives